Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-After the outbreak of COVID-19, the project shifted its focus from cooking meals to mental health.
-It established the Nina Pop Mental Health Recovery Fund and the Tony McDade Mental Health Recovery Fund in order to support one-time mental health therapy sessions between Black therapists and Black transgender people.
-The funds are named after two Black transgender people who were murdered.
-13
+After the outbreak of COVID-19, the project shifted its focus from cooking meals to mental health and expanded its reach beyond Philadelphia.
+It established the Nina Pop Mental Health Recovery Fund and the Tony McDade Mental Health Recovery Fund to support mental health services for Black transgender people.
+8 It also announced a partnership with telemedicine mental health provider BetterHelp, which as of 2022 reported that it had provided 150 months of free therapy through the Okra Project.
+9

 Activism